juychen/juychen.github.io/docs/3_Nextflow/NextflowDocker.md

   --list      Display list of supported single-cell technologies
 ```

-Then you have correctlly pulled the image.
+Then you have correctly pulled the image.
 You can exit the container using the exit command:

 ```shell
 root@e6d2ce35c6dc:/# exit